victorfiz/victorfiz.github.io/_posts/2025-01-23-scaling-self-play.md

 ---
 layout: default
-title: Predictions
+title: Scaling Self-Play
-subtitle: A prediction on the state of AI at the start of April, 2025.
+subtitle: New scaling laws may be on the horizon – R1 and o3 are RL-trained by letting the models learn via self play.
+Why is this possible now?
+And what does this mean for the future of model capabilities?
 date: 2025-01-23
 categories: blog
 type: opinion